 Saturn is a slow-moving planet that teaches brutal but necessary karmic lessons.
 When it enters specific houses in a horoscope (like the 7.5-year Sade Sati or the 2.5-year Ashtama Shani), it brings massive delays, career stagnation, and severe discipline.

-- The Nala Theertham Bath: Before entering the temple, you must take a full-body dip in the Nala Theertham.
+- The Nala Theertham Bath: Before entering the Saneeswaran temple, you must take a full-body dip in the Nala Theertham.

 - Leaving the Past Behind: It is a strict tradition to leave behind the clothes you wore during the bath at the tank.
 This symbolizes leaving your bad karma and Shani’s negative influence behind in the water.
 (You must bring a fresh change of traditional clothes).